-I welcome you to Housatonic Community College and wish you the very best in your academic journey.
+On behalf of HCC's faculty, staff, administrators, and community partners, I welcome you to Housatonic Community College and wish you the very best in your academic journey.

 Dwayne Smith, Ph.D.
 Chief Executive Officer Housatonic Community College

-All information in this catalog can be viewed online at http://housatonic.catalog.acalog.com
+All information in this catalog can be viewed online at https://catalog.housatonic.edu